How to Safely Share Bank Card Information: Essential Guide for Everyday Users

 - Better fraud protection

-Method 3: Digital Payment Apps
+Method 3: Digital Payment Apps or Bank Transfers

 For regular sharing, consider using digital payment apps like PayPal, Venmo, or Zelle.
 These apps allow you to send money without sharing your actual bank card information.